 • Senior Lecturer Elisabet Langmann, Södertörn University, Sweden

 • Senior Lecturer Lovisa Bergdahl, Södertörn University, Sweden

 The EDURAD project aims to build on existing research and practices in order to develop a multi-actor, effective and comprehensive educational approach to address both the radicalization process and the violence associated with it.
 The priority area the project focuses on is the education sector, adopting a broad perspective that includes formal, informal and non-formal education.
 This broad lens is intentional as it ensures that the impact is far-reaching, more effective and sustainable and involves both macro-level policy actors and grassroots local community actors taking into account cultural, religious and social sensitivities.
 This approach on Preventing Violent Extremism through Education (PVE-E) is two-pronged.
 First, it involves the creation of interdisciplinary, local and inter-sectorial networks called ‘PVE-E hubs’ to produce new knowledge, enhance awareness and build the capacity of teachers, parents, youth and community NGOs and faith leaders.
 Second, it involves the development of pedagogical ‘PVE-E tools’ in the form of online modules that can be taught in history, politics or civics lessons, and trainings with educators on how to use them successfully.

 University of Linz (Austria)

-National University of Ireland Maynooth (Ireland) - Prof. Aislinn O'Donnell (Education), Dr Joe Oyler (Education), Dr Anthony Malone (Education), Prof. Claire Hamilton (Law), Dr Brian Melaugh (Applied Social Studies)
+National University of Ireland Maynooth (Ireland) - Prof. Aislinn O'Donnell (Education), Dr Joe Oyler (Education), Dr Anthony Malone (Education), Prof. Claire Hamilton (School of Law and Criminology), Dr Brian Melaugh (Applied Social Studies)